The Lagrangian description of aperiodic flows: a case study of the Kuroshio Current

-Here the variables ($\phi, \lambda$) are longitude and latitude; $u$ and $v$ respectively represent the eastward and northward components of the altimetry surface velocity field described in the previous section.
-The particle trajectories must be integrated in equations (\ref{eqm1})-(\ref{eqm2}) and since information is provided solely in a discrete space-time grid, the first issue to deal with is that of interpolation of discrete data sets.
-A recent paper by \cite{msw} compares different interpolation techniques in tracking particle trajectories.
-Bicubic spatial interpolation in space \cite{nr} and third order Lagrange polynomials in time are shown to provide a computationally efficient and accurate method.
-We use this technique in our computations.
-However we notice that bicubic spatial interpolation in space as discussed in \cite{nr} requires a uniformly spaced grid.
-Our data input is expressed in spherical coordinates, and the grid is not uniformly spaced in the latitude coordinate.
-In order to interpolate in a uniformly spaced grid, we transform our coordinate system to a new one ($ \phi, \mu$).
-The latitude $\lambda$ is related to the new coordinate $\mu$ by
+Here the variables ($\phi, \lambda$) are longitude and latitude; $u$ and $v$ respectively represent the eastward and northward components of the velocity field.
+The particle trajectories must be integrated in equations (\ref{eqm1})-(\ref{eqm2}) and since information is provided solely in a discrete space-time grid, the first issue to deal with is that of interpolation.
+We have daily maps of the velocity field and this is a coarse time grid to provide a time step in the integration of particle trajectories, however this frequency sampling is adequate in the sense that changes of the vector field below that resolution are smooth enough to be approached by an interpolator.
+Days are a typical time scale for the system (\ref{eqm1})-(\ref{eqm2}) and this is the unit of time in which results are reported.
+A recent paper by \citet{msw} compares different interpolation techniques in tracking particle trajectories.
+Bicubic spatial interpolation in space \citep{nr} and third order Lagrange polynomials in time are shown to provide a computationally efficient and accurate method.
+We use this technique in our calculations as it has been successfully implemented in realistic flows over a sphere as discussed in \citep{jpo}.
+Following this work we notice that bicubic spatial interpolation requires a uniformly spaced grid, while our data grid is not uniformly spaced in the latitude coordinate.
+We transform our coordinate system to a new one ($ \phi, \mu$), in which the latitude $\lambda$ is related to the new coordinate $\mu$ by

 Our velocity field is now on a uniform grid in the ($\mu, \phi$) coordinates.
 The equations of motion in the new variables are,